TimeToogo/elliotswebsite.com/_stuff/schmick.md

 modern browsers.
 I am not a frontend javascript man so I am sure there is much I have missed.
 Next on the agenda: how the hell to test this?

+UPDATE: [Mocha](http://mochajs.org/) running in browser turned out to be a workable solution.

 [You can view the repository here](https://github.com/TimeToogo/Schmick).